vault27/Foundation/paloalto.md

 - Application filters - they are dynamic - based on categories or tags
 - Custom application signature is always prefereable over downloaded
 - Application Block Page works for the applications that needs CTD (Content-ID Decoder) inspection but "web-browsing" or "ssl" application is classified earlier than the transaction in CTD
+- App-ID blocks can be seen in Traffic Logs

-Best pratice Moving from Port-Based to App-ID Security: set of rules that aligns with business goals, thus simplifying administration and reducing the chance of error
+- Best pratice Moving from Port-Based to App-ID Security: set of rules that aligns with business goals, thus simplifying administration and reducing the chance of error:
       - Assess your business and identify what you need to protect
       - Segment your network by using interfaces and zones
       - Identify allow list applications
       - Create user groups for access to allow list applications
       - Decrypt traffic for full visibility and threat inspection
       - Create best-practice Security Profiles for the internet gateway for all allow rules
       - Define the initial internet gateway Security policy, Using the application and user group inventory

 App-ID database